Agoric/documentation/main/glossary/README.md

 ## E()

-(Also referred to as *eventual send*) `E()` is a local "bridge" function that invokes methods on remote objects, for example in another vat, machine, or blockchain.
-It takes a local representative (a [presence](#presence)) for a remote object as an argument and sends messages to it using normal message-sending syntax.
+(Also referred to as *eventual send*) `E()` is a local "bridge" function that asynchronously invokes methods on local or remote objects, for example those in another vat, machine, or blockchain.
+It takes a local object or a [presence](#presence) for a remote object as its argument and sends messages to the object using normal message-sending syntax.
 The local proxy forwards all messages to the remote object to deal with.
-All `E()` calls return a promise for the eventual returned value.
+All `E()` calls return a promise for the eventual result.
 For more detail, see the [`E()` section in the Distributed JavaScript page](/guides/js-programming/eventual-send.md).

 ## Endo